TheTohru/Simple-Console-Calculator/README.md

 # Simple-Console-Calculator

 This project is a simple console based calculator.
 I published this project to understand the C# programming language better.
 If you notice any errors in the codes I wrote, please let me know.

+I did this with a simple interface using Console, with the programming language being C#.
+I also provided a good environment using .Net technology.

 Also this calculator is made with user friendly interface.